Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Our Approach: LoRe

-At the beginning, the platform gets the current item genres' distribution and predicts creators' trust degree, which together constitute the state $\bm{s}^t$.
-We show how to predict creators' trust degree in the following subsection.
-Then, the actor network $\pi_{\theta}$, which is parameterized by $\theta$, takes $\bm{s}^t$ as input and outputs the action distribution $\bm{P}^t=\pi_{\theta}(\bm{s}^t)$, where the input $\bm{s}^t$ and output $\bm{P}^t$ are illustrated as follows.
+At the beginning, the platform gets the current item genres' distribution, which constitute the state $\bm{s}^t$.
+Then, the actor network $\pi_{\theta}$, which is parameterized by $\theta$, takes $\bm{s}^t$ as input and outputs the action distribution: